SViswanathanLab/WGS-TRCC/tRCC_alleles/README.md

-Table S3- allelic CN data for all tRCC samples used for plotting phased CN circos of fig S4
+Allelic CN data for all tRCC samples used for plotting phased CN circos of fig. S4